CalamitousCoder/-Blooming-Boutique/README.md

 # Blooming-Boutique
 Help customers using your knowledge of flower language.
 This game is still in its very early stages.

+## Future goals
+I'd really like a proper UI to reduce a lot of the clunkliness of the player's interactions.
+I'd also eventually like basic graphics to make it feel more like a game.
+Later down the line I'd like to flesh out the game's mechanics by prompts that combine flower's rather than having prompts that only call for one flower.

 ## How It's Made: